-Contact algorithms in LS-DYNA currently can treat any arbitrarily shaped surface by representing the surface with a faceted mesh.
-Occupant modeling can be treated this way by using fine meshes to represent the head or knees.
+Contact algorithms in LS-DYNA work for any arbitrarily shaped surface by representing the surface with a faceted mesh.
+We can treat occupant modeling this way by using fine meshes to represent the head or knees.
 The generality of the faceted mesh contact suffers drawbacks when modeling occupants, however, due to storage requirements, computing costs, and mesh generation times.
-The geometric contact entities were added as an alternate method to model cases of curved rigid bodies impacting deformable surfaces.
-Much less storage is required and the computational cost decreases dramatically when compared to the more general contact.
+We added geometric contact entities as an alternate method to model cases of curved rigid bodies impacting deformable surfaces.
+Geometric contact entities require much less storage, and the computational cost decreases dramatically compared to more general contact.
+To enable contact with contact entities, use CONTACT_ENTITY or CONTACT_GEBOD,

-Geometric contact entities are developed using a standard solids modeling approach.
-The geometric entity is defined by a scalar function G(x, y, z).
-The solid is determined from the scalar function as follows:
+We developed geometric contact entities using a standard solids modeling approach.
+A scalar function, G(x,y,z), defines the geometric entity.
+The scalar function determines the solid as follows:

-$$G(x, y, z) > 0$$ The point (x, y, z) is outside the solid (30.1)
+$$G(x,y,z) > 0 \rightarrow \text{the point } (x,y,z) \text{ is outside the solid.}$$

-$$G(x, y, z) = 0$$ The point (x, y, z) is on the surface of the solid (30.2)

-$$G(x,y,z) < 0$$ The point (x,y,z) is inside the solid (30.3)
+$G(x,y,z) = 0 \rightarrow \text{the point } (x,y,z) \text{ is on the surface of the solid.}$ (30.1) $G(x,y,z) < 0 \rightarrow \text{the point } (x,y,z) \text{ is inside the solid.}$

 Thus, by a simple function evaluation, a node can be immediately determined to be outside the solid or in contact.
 Figure 30.1 illustrates this for a cylinder.
+The following equation determines the surface of an infinite cylinder: